m1maker/ngt-docs/ngt_documents/main/objects/string/methods/substr.md

 // Here, we use 7 to return "world" and length is 5.
 The 'w' is starting from 7, not 8, as the start position is 0 based. alert("final", trim);

-// Let's do a more complicated one. string a = "welcome to New Game Toolkit, and thank you for using the easiest language!";
+// Let's do a more complicated one, shall we? string a = "welcome to New Game Toolkit, and thank you for using the easiest language!";
 string what = "New Game Toolkit";
 string f = "welcome to ";